 Obesity as Lifestyle Disease

 If you take a closer look at individual diseases, you will see that excessive weight gain often triggers these diseases.
 For example, high levels of fat in the body cause vessels to contract.
 Consequently, the blood pressure rises.
-An elevated blood pressure can lead to injuries of the vessel walls.
+Elevated blood pressure can lead to injuries to the vessel walls.
 This, after some time combined with other factors, can lead to a heart attack or stroke.

 A connection to excessive weight gain should also exist in the development of diabetes mellitus type 2.
 Among other things, the fat cells of the abdominal fat are able to send out substances that lead to insulin resistance and thus the required sugar can no longer be channeled into the cells.

 I could go on with that, but the principle should have been understood.

 The positive thing about it is that everyone can do something about this development of disease.
 So why don’t we start right here?